 Keep a notebook of your angle settings for

 A miter saw won't make you a carpenter, but it'll stop you from blaming the tool.
 Learn the motions, respect the kerf, and verify your angles instead of trusting the paint-faded detents on the fence.
-Support your work, keep the blade sharp and clean, and the cuts will come out square before you even think about them.
+That's why support your work, keep the blade sharp and clean, and the cuts will come out square before you even think about them.
 The difference between a job that looks hired-out and one that looks homemade isn't the saw — it's the five minutes you spent setting up before you pulled the trigger.